surabhi001/Facial_Recognition_attendance_system_using_Python/README.md

 To get started with this project, please make sure you have the following:

 A computer with a webcam.
 A Python environment with the necessary dependencies installed.
-Libraries used: numpy, cvzone, face_recognition, os, pickle, cv2, firebase_admin, etc
+Libraries used: cmake, dlib, cvzone, cvzone, face_recognition, os, pickle, cv2, firebase_admin, etc
 Recommended: default venue to create a new environment for this project.
 Once you have the necessary requirements, you can begin by following these steps:

 Clone the project repository from Github.